Spalding Grammar School: Admissions

+"By law, the Governors must consider parents who have named the school using the common application form, or who have applied online, before any other parents.

+Places at Spalding Grammar School are offered to pupils who have attained the county standard irrespective of race, disability or social background.
+In accordance with the School Admissions Code, all children whose statement of Special Educational Needs names the school will be admitted; the allocation of school places for those pupils will take place before the school allocates other places as part of the normal admissions process.
+Only boys may be admitted below the sixth form."
+The current number of pupils is 999.
+The sixth form has 256 pupils.
+There are 68 teaching staff.

 School site

 The school is in the south of Lincolnshire, on Priory Road in Spalding.

 A sports hall was opened by boxer Henry Cooper in November 1993.
 In January 2006 new buildings were opened for ICT, sociology, technology, English and drama (with a performing arts studio).
 The Modern Languages lab was also built at the same time as the new buildings were opened.
 In late 2009, a new Business Studies block, new staff room and atrium were also built.

+Subjects offered years 7-11

+Spalding grammar offers a variety of subjects with compulsory: Mathematics, MFL, Sport, combined or triple sciences depending on student performance, English Literature and English Language for years 7-11.

+History, A Modern Foreign Language(e.g Spanish), art, music, religious studies (RS), geography, computer science (ICT), combined science and design technology (DT) are taken until a student reaches year 9; at which time they must choose 3 of the following to reduce the number of subjects taken at GCSE choosing from: art, business, ICT, Design, engineering, PE, geography, history, music, RS, and occasionally others if interest is high enough e.g: classical civilisations.
+Students that have shown themselves to be capable are given the ability to do triple award science (biology,chemistry,physics).

 Awards and recognition

 In 2024 and 2015 the school received an Ofsted rating of Grade 2 "Good", following a previous rating of a Grade 1 "Outstanding" in 2011, and "Good" in 2007.
 The school converted to academy status on 1 February 2013.

 In 2006, the school was granted Specialist Status as a Languages and Engineering College.
 It became the first school in Lincolnshire to gain joint specialist status in these subjects.
 Accompanying the specialist status was building work to improve general aspects of the school, and to provide a Language Lab and Engineering Lab for the teaching of the subjects.
 The school converted to academy status on 1 February 2013.